Posted March 15, 2018, 8:24 p.m.

 Locust HouseAdam GnadeThree One G / Pioneer Press This one is short, immersive, dense, turbulent and poignant.
 A novella-length rumination on a time, a place, and a culture.
 Less a story and more of an experience – the literary equivalent of an intense, noisy and hectic live show that ... read more

 Men without Women Haruki Murakami Penguin Books Australia Men Without Women is a 2014 collection of short stories by Japanese author Haruki Murakami, which was recently translated in English in a fluent and colloquial manner by Philip Gabriel and Ted Goossen.
 In essence the stories are about men who have ... read more

 Posted Dec.
 5, 2017, 1:02 p.m.

 Die Gestalten Verlag is a publisher and creative agency mostly known for their 600 books on art, architecture, design, photography and typography.
 The company has 30 staff members through offices in Berlin, London, New York and Tokyo.
 What makes a good publisher?
 Let’s see… A passion for books is a good ... read more

 Posted Dec.
 4, 2017, 8:11 a.m.

-British Artists – Francis Bacon by Andrew Brighton Tate Publishing The British Artist Series books are affordable and accessible introductions by leading authorities to some of the greatest figures in British art.
-This time the focus is on one of my eternal favourites: When 'Three Studies for Figures at the ... read more
+British Artists – Francis Bacon by Andrew Brighton Tate Publishing Comprehensive and holistic in nature, The British Artist Series books employ the insights of art luminaries to illuminate the most renowned artists in the history of Britannica.
+This time the focus is on one of my eternal favourites: Francis ... read more

 Posted Dec.
 3, 2017, 9:51 a.m.